craigbruenderman/automation-class/Lab_Guide.md

   $ git clone https://github.com/craigbruenderman/automation-class.git
 ```

+\framebox{\parbox{\dimexpr\linewidth-2\fboxsep-2\fboxrule}{\itshape%
+  \textbf{Note:}You won't be able to cut and paste from your machine to your jumpbox, so do that within the jumpbox itself.
+}}

+## Interactive Python with lists, dictionaries, and data serialization

-## Now we'll run Python interactively and play with lists and dictionaries within Python
+Now we'll run Python interactively and play more with lists and dictionaries within Python.

 * Open up lab2.2.py in Atom to observe the code
 * Issue the following commands in a terminal
 ```bash
   $ cd ~/automation-class/code/